 The city of Newport Beach hosts many annual events including the Annual Lobsterfest at Newport Beach, Newport Beach Film Festival, and the Annual Christmas Boat Parade, where viewers will see yachts, boats, kayaks, and canoes fully decorated with Christmas Lights and decor.
 There are also many organizations within the community that host events such as outdoor movie nights, summer concerts, farmer’s markets, and more.

 Newport Beach is home to Crystal Cove State Park and Corona Del Mar State Beach.
 Crystal Cove is one of Orange County’s remaining open space and natural seashore areas.
 The beaches are lined with bluffs and visitors can explore the many tidepool areas on the seashore.
 Crystal Cove has 18 miles of hiking trails, two campgrounds with multiple camp sites, and an underwater marine protected area with giant kelp forests.
 It’s not uncommon to dolphins splashing in the waves here.
 Crystal Cove also has a historic district, with 46 beach front cottages that were built here in the 1930s and 1940s near Los Trancos Creek.
-One of the cottages is well known for being the cottage that Bette Midler stayed in during her final days in the movie Beaches.
-Corona Del Mar State Beach and nearby Little Coronoa are popular spots for swimming and surfing.
+One of the cottages is well known for being the cottage Bette Midler’s character stayed in during her final days in the movie Beaches.
+Corona Del Mar State Beach and nearby Little Corona are popular spots for swimming and surfing.
 Little Corona has an exceptional area for exploring tidepools and the city conducts field trips and educational programs here to support the protection of marine life on the seashore.

 The Newport Beach area is mostly made up of upper middle class and wealthy residents and home prices rank 8th in the nation.
 Many major businesses call the area home including several high end luxury resorts like Pelican Hill, Balboa Bay Resort, Newport Coast Resort Villas by Marriott, and Newport Dunes Waterfront Resort & Marina.
 Other major employers include Hoag Medical Center, PIMCO, Pacific Life, The Irvine Company, Fashion Island, and Newport Mesa Unified School District.